Skip Ribbon Commands

 4. a violation of the act for obtaining a guardian or a conservator, or both, K.S.A.
 59-3050 et seq., and amendments thereto

-Tech Support Scam – Perpetrators pose as technology support representative and offer to fix non-existent computer issues for money.
+Tech Support Scam Perpetrators pose as technology support representatives and offer to fix non-existent computer issues for money.

-IRS Scam – Perpetrators claim victim owes money for unpaid taxes or missed paperwork deadline.
+Perpetrators claim the victim owes money for unpaid taxes or a missed paperwork deadline.

 Image of ID card Never give out personal identifying information over the phone, unless you initiated the call with a trusted organization.